rahul1947/SP08-Depth-First-Search/README.md

 ## Short Project SP08: Depth First Search

 1. Implementation of Depth First Search algorithm for a Graph, using rbk/Graph.java.
-2. Implementation of Connected Components for a DAG and each vertex.
+2. Implementation of Connected Components for a DAG and it's vertices.
 3. Implementation of Topological Orderings using two methods DFS and inDegree Ordering.

 #### Author